 Welcome to the Twelve Apostles, one of the most iconic spots in Australia.
 And how can you complete your first day of exploring better than with a sunset at the Twelve Apostles?
 There is a huge parking lot which is getting pretty much overrun for sunset, so make sure to arrive early.
 From there, you can easily walk to the viewing platforms, where you can walk to several viewing spots.

 The best time to admire the Twelve Apostles is definitely during sunset.
 During the golden hour, you can see how the sky dramatically changes.
 However, be ready for crowds and tripod wars.
 The site is very (veeeeery) busy, and every platform you go to, you need to be prepared for battle.
 It was a big shocker for us, and I think it also hard to enjoy.
-After traveling to deserted places in Western Australia like Shark Bay we definitely had a culture shock.
+After traveling to deserted places in Western Australia like Shark Bay or Cape Range National Park we definitely had a culture shock.

 Can you imagine that the Twelve Apostles were once called Piglets?
 Surprisingly tourists didn’t give a damn about this place and then some marketing genius changed the name to the more catchy (and lucrative) 12 Apostles.
 Now only 7 are left and you might get to hear their new nickname: 7 Dwarfs, which is super cute.